27 Suspected 'Terrorist' Gang Members Face Sex Trafficking, Gun, Drug Charges In NY

 Of the 27 defendants named, 21 are currently in federal custody.
 Five of those were arrested during coordinated operations carried out in New York and other jurisdictions within the past 24 hours.
 Sixteen were already being held in federal criminal, immigration, or state custody.

 The Justice Department labeled Tren de Aragua, which originated in Venezuela, a designated foreign terrorist organization earlier this year.
-Prosecutors said the group operates both internationally and in US cities including New York and New Jersey, using brutal tactics to enforce control and intimidate rivals, witnesses, and victims.
+Prosecutors said the group operates both internationally and in US states, including New York, New Jersey, and Colorado using brutal tactics to enforce control and intimidate rivals, witnesses, and victims.

 The charges stem from an investigation by federal authorities working alongside the New York City Police Department and other law enforcement partners.